sebasfalcone/better-work-notes/Notes_about_C++.md

 }
 ```

 This program is ill-formed.
-It may print `14` or `0` (all static variables are at leas zero-initialized), depending if the dynamic initialization of `A` happens before `B` or not.
+It may print `14` or `0` (all static variables are at least zero-initialized), depending if the dynamic initialization of `A` happens before `B` or not.

-**NOTE**: This can only happen during dynamic initialization phase.
+**NOTE**: This can only happen during the dynamic initialization phase.
 Is impossible to access values defined in another compilation unit on static initialization (and this is the safety part that we talk before).

 ##### Solving The Static Initialization Order Fiasco
-Encountering this problem is often symptom of poor software design.
+Encountering this problem is often a symptom of poor software design.
 The best way to solve it is to refactor the code to break the initialization dependency of global across compilation units.
 Modules should be self-contained and strive for constant initialization.

-If refactoring is not an option, one solution is the [Initialization On First User](https://isocpp.org/wiki/faq/ctors#static-init-order-on-first-use).
-The basic idea is to create static variables that are initialized at runtime, when it is the first time they are accessed.
+If refactoring is not an option, one solution is the [initialization on first use](https://isocpp.org/wiki/faq/ctors#static-init-order-on-first-use).
+The basic idea is to create static variables that are initialized at runtime when it is the first time they are accessed.

 > Side note: This idea is used on the [singleton](https://refactoring.guru/design-patterns/singleton).